telliott99/MyMath/vectors/matrix-projections.rst

     \mathbf{p} = P \mathbf{b}

-It seems like quite a bit, but if you look at the vector version from :ref:`before <projections>`
+It seems like quite a bit, but if you look at the vector version from :ref:`before <vector-projection>`

 .. math::